Philadelphia Flyers: Multiple makeovers (2014–present)

-Despite finishing sixth in their division, they won the second overall pick in the 2017 NHL Entry Draft lottery with just a 2.4% chance to win that particular pick.
+Despite finishing sixth in their division, they won the second overall pick in the 2017 NHL entry draft lottery with just a 2.4% chance to win that particular pick.
 They used this pick to select Nolan Patrick from the Brandon Wheat Kings.
 In the 2017–18 season, the Flyers rallied from a 10-game losing streak early in the season to finish in third place in the Metropolitan Division but lost to Pittsburgh in six games in the first round of the 2018 playoffs.
 They clinched a playoff spot on the last game of the season, at home against the Rangers, winning 5–0 with the help of a Claude Giroux hat trick.
 In that game, Giroux became the first Flyer to have a 100-point season since Eric Lindros in 1995–96, finishing second in league scoring and fourth in MVP voting, while Couturier was a finalist for the Selke Trophy, and Simmonds was a finalist for the Mark Messier Leadership Award.

 After failing to meet expectations to start the 2018–19 season, Ron Hextall was fired as general manager.
 Two weeks later, Dave Hakstol was fired as head coach after the Flyers' 12–15–4 start to the season.
 Chuck Fletcher was hired as the team's general manager on December 3, 2018, and would later be named the team's president, after Paul Holmgren stepped down from the role.
 Due to racial controversy involving vocalist Kate Smith, at the end of the 2018–19 season, the Flyers removed her statue from outside the stadium and stopped playing her version of "God Bless America".
 The Flyers fell apart as the season went on, missing the playoffs.

 Heading into the 2019–20 season, the Flyers hired coach Alain Vigneault and signed forward Kevin Hayes in the hopes of bringing the team to cup contender status again.
-Opening day took place in the Czech Republic, Jake Voracek's birthplace.
+Opening day took place in the Czech Republic, Voracek's birthplace.
 The Flyers beat the Blackhawks 4–2.
 The Flyers started off the season very well, tying a team record for the best November in team history with a record of 10–3–4.
 The Flyers produced consistent, cohesive hockey throughout the season.
 One of the most notable progressions in the team was the chemistry of the team and the success of the second line, which consisted of Scott Laughton, Kevin Hayes, and Travis Konecny.
 In February, the team pulled away from the pack of Wild-Card spot chasers and reached second place in the Metropolitan Division following a home win against the Rangers that put their February record at 9–3.
 The Flyers ended up with a nine-game winning streak, losing at home against the Boston Bruins, the NHL's points leader.
 The Flyers were scheduled to play at Tampa Bay on March 12, but the NHL suspended all games earlier in the day due to COVID-19 concerns.
 The Flyers were second in the Metropolitan Division, only 1 point behind the Capitals.